Tutorial

 The B200 delivers up to 4-5x the inference throughput of the H100 and up to 15x improvement over the H100 for optimized LLM workloads.
 Its 192 GB of HBM3e at 8 TB/s bandwidth means it can serve Llama 3.1 70B at FP16 on a single GPU with room to spare for large KV caches.

 Best for: Production inference at any scale, training frontier models, organizations that need maximum throughput per GPU.
 If budget allows, the B200 reduces total GPU count and system complexity.
+See our complete B200 guide for full specs, benchmarks, and pricing.

 NVIDIA H200: The Memory Leader (Hopper)